 You may be able to offset your tax liability with any Maine deductions and credits you qualify for.
 You’ll have to meet various criteria on income, filing status and other conditions to be eligible.

-Here are some credits available for 2018 (caps and conditions apply).
+Here are some tax credits available for 2019 (caps and conditions apply).

 - Child care credit